-'''

-alter connection dataserver.db

-set dsi partitioning rule to "ignore origin, name"
+alter connection dataserver.db set dsi partitioning rule to "ignore_origin, name"

-'''

-In this case, all transactions with the same name are applied serially and all transactions with different names are allowed to be applied in parallel.
+In this case, all transactions with the same name are applied serially and all transactions with different names are applied in parallel.
 The origin of the transaction is irrelevant.